EdJoPaTo/website-stalker-example/systems/starlabs/de/pages-starbook-horizon.md

 ### Security built into the stack. ###

- dTPM 2.0, Total Memory Encryption, Secure/Measured Boot, BIOS Lock, Intel ME disabled, and TCG Opal 2.0 disk encryption.
+ dTPM 2.0, Secure/Measured Boot, BIOS Lock, Intel ME disabled, and TCG Opal 2.0 disk encryption.

 ### Built to feel refined, not flashy. ###